1937 24 Hours of Le Mans: 1.1- to 2-litre entries

 Adler had been a Frankfurt mechanical company since starting in 1880, building bicycles.
 By the start of the war, they had 20% of the German car market.
 The Depression hit the company hard, having to lay off 70% of their workforce.
 The Trumpf model, introduced in 1932, was the start of their revival of fortunes.
 The 'Super' version had a bigger 1.7-litre version of the side-valve engine, that put out 38 bhp.
-The "Rennlimousine" version caused a sensation when it was unveiled in 1936.
-Based on a Swiss concept car, from the 1920s, it featured a fully enclosed, longtail aluminium bodyshell.
+The "Rennlimousine" variant caused a sensation when it was unveiled in 1936.
+Based on a Swiss concept car from the 1920s, it featured a fully enclosed, longtail aluminium bodyshell.
 It was designed by Adler engineer Reinhard von König-Fachsenfeld, one of the innovators in vehicle aerodynamics.
-The sloping cockpit blended into the pointed tail.
+The curved windscreen and sloping cockpit blended into the pointed tail.
 The wheels were included under the shell and the hubs had hubcaps over the spokes.
 Endurance records were set at the AVUS track and the race-engines were tuned up to 55 bhp.
 Three cars came to Le Mans: the lead car of Graf Orssich and Rudolph Sauerwein had won their class at the previous year's Spa 24-hours.
 The second car was run by their other team-drivers Paul von Guilleaume and Otto Löhr.
 The third car had a standard 1.5-litre engine and was loaned to French driver Anne-Cécile Rose-Itier, who held an entry to the Biennial Cup.
 She was joined by her new beau Huschke von Hanstein.
 Finally, there was a French privateer entry of a 996cc Trumpf Junior roadster in the crowded 1.1-litre class.

 Peugeot had been a force in French motorsport ten years previously.
 When the new Peugeot 302 tourer was released, it was Émile Darl'mat, owner of the largest Parisian Peugeot dealership, which saw its potential as a sports roadster.
 He got permission from the company to build his own Darl'mat Spéciales.
 Fitted with an aerodynamic aluminium body, they would have the larger 70 bhp 2-litre engine of the Peugeot 402 sister-model.
 With works-team support, three cars were entered.
-Works driver Louis Rigal had driven for Peugeot the only time they had competed at le Mans, in 1926, and was paired with Daniel Porthault who had latterly driven a Lorraine-Dietrich of the same vintage.
+Works driver Louis Rigal had driven for Peugeot the only time they had competed at Le Mans, in 1926, and was paired with Daniel Porthault who had latterly driven a Lorraine-Dietrich of the same vintage.
 Peugeot's own competition manager Charles de Cortanze drove the second car with works driver Maurice Serre, while another works driver Jean Pujol raced with Maurice Contet.